How it's Done:

 Of the two methods for setting silk dyes, the steaming method produces the most brilliant colors.
 Some people don't want to go this route, but those who do are usually very happy with the results.
 Read detailed steaming instructions.

-Setting Paints With Heat (Dye-na-Flow, Seta-Silk, Dharma Pigment Dye)
+Setting Paints With Heat (Dye-na-Flow, Seta-Silk)

 Allow to dry 24 hours before heat-setting the paints with an iron.
 Iron each area of your piece for 2-3 minutes, face down on your ironing board with a press cloth between the silk and iron.
 You may want a protective cloth on the ironing board as well.
 Work in small areas at a time, moving in a small circular motion so as not to burn the silk, but also so that each section retains the heat for a long enough duration to actually set the paint.

-Setting Dyes With Chemical Fixative Jacquard Dyeset for Jacquard Silk Colors (Can also be used with Tinfix Design)
+Setting Dyes With Chemical Fixative Jacquard Dyeset for Jacquard Silk Colors

 Removing clear gutta or clear water-based resist (not used in this example)